The Hike To The Grand Teton's Lower Saddle

 Exiting the 1st Boulder Field - ascent

-There are signs next to the creek by the Meadows Camping Zone where the trail splits toward the South Fork of Garnet Canyon.
-You're not headed there.
-You're heading for the North Fork.
-Do not cross the creek like Kilian Jornet and Anton Krupicka who once headed toward the Middle Teton's South Col thinking it was the Lower Saddle.
+There are two signs next to the creek by the Meadows Camping Zone where the trail splits toward the South Fork of Garnet Canyon.
+Do not cross the creek like Kilian Jornet and Anton Krupicka.
+They headed toward the Middle Teton's South Col thinking it was the Lower Saddle.
+A common mistake.

-Feel free to scroll past this next section if you are climbing under dry conditions.
+Feel free to scroll past this next section if you're climbing under dry conditions.

 Early-Season Snow Hazards

-Hazards are everywhere with snow underfoot and the snow above you during the spring.
-Take an axe and crampons for more demanding conditions.
-An axe is always recommended for high-consequence travel over snow on the approach.
+Hazards are everywhere with snow underfoot.
+A mountaineering axe is recommended for high-consequence travel over snow on the approach.
+Crampons may be needed with icy snow.

 The Meadows' Headwall

-The Middle Teton rises above the Meadows Camping Zone between the two forks in Garnet Canyon.
-The large elevated rock outcroppings on the northern headwall are not recommended as ascent paths from the Meadows.
-Those outcroppings usually slow down climbers.
+The large elevated rock outcroppings on the headwall are not recommended as travel paths.
+They usually slow down climbers.

-FYI: Spring skiing off the Grand is very popular.
-As are other objectives in Garnet Canyon.
-Some areas in the Tetons have winter closures to protect wildlife that extend into early spring so make sure you know what places to avoid.
+FYI: Some areas in the Tetons have winter closures to protect wildlife that extend into early spring (usually reopen May 1).
+Know what places to avoid.

 Let's get back to our summer approach

-Before reaching the top of Spalding Falls, and above it, you might notice a few side trails.
-Most are used to avoid lingering snow early in the climbing season.
-They melt off before the snowfields surrounding them melt off.
-Some do double duty and go to other climbing objectives like the popular Irene's Arete.
-Some are shortcuts.
+Just before reaching the top of Spalding Falls, and above it, you might notice a few side trails.
+Many are used to avoid lingering snow early in the climbing season.
+Some do double duty and go to other climbing objectives like the popular Irene's Arête.
+Shortcuttting over vegetation and fragile slopes leads to erosion and more rockfall threats from hikers.

 Douglas